KavrakiLab/robowflex/.docs/markdown/design.md

 ## Compatibility

-Robowflex strives to maintain compatibility with all commonly used ROS distributions, from Indigo to Melodic.
+Robowflex strives to maintain compatibility with all commonly used ROS distributions, from Kinetic to Noetic.
+Indigo support was dropped due to lack of ROS Docker support.
 To this end, there are many adapters and internal constructs so that users can run Robowflex in any of these environments without modification.
 However, there are some things to note about how various internal APIs have changed and how this affects behavior:
 - robowflex::ROS will attempt to spin up an instance of `rosmaster` if one is not already running only on Melodic onward, due to a dependency of how this is implemented on Boost 1.64.